 The numbers and arrangement of buttons are the same as for the private’s jacket, but with two fewer small buttons.
 The “missing” pair has to be on the pockets; this may suggest that all drummers’ jackets, not just those of the light companies, were made with diagonal “slash” flaps, or more likely that the drummers’ jackets simply omitted the small button that fastened the pocket flap.
 My (very) rough sketch here of a reconstruction of the jacket may help to clarify all this.

-Mike Chappell’s plates include a drummer of 1805 and a light company bugler of 1815.
+More recently, Mike Chappell’s plates include a drummer of 1805 and a light company bugler of 1815.
 Both wear jackets laced with what appears to be a “royal” pattern of drummer’s lace, and both have sleeves with darts.
-These may be “corrected” developments of Aerts’s bugler; if not, I have no idea what their specific bases may be.
+These may be “corrected” developments of Aerts’s musicians; if not, I have no idea what their specific bases may be.
 The chief contradictions with the Pearse evidence are the inclusion of darts on the sleeves and the pattern of lace.